 Having your iPad or iPhone securely clipped into a stand makes them a very practical tool for musicians and technicians alike.
 For big productions, they can reduce the clutter of paper and give you more functionality that can come in handy during emergencies, an example is when your audience requests a song that you haven't memorized, or saving an important contact number.

 Getting your instrument tuned is imperative for every performance, as such musicians should always have a tuner ready.
-Thankfully, there are now a variety of compact clip-on style tuners available at very affordable price points.
+Thankfully, there are now a variety of compact clip-on tuners available at very affordable price points - see our recommendations for the Best Tuners.
 If all else fails, know that the average smartphone can tune instruments, as long as you can connect your instrument to them, or if the venue is quiet.

 If there is no stage, you can make one by setting up a portable stage.
 These modular design stages will let you turn any venue into a music performance friendly location, and you do so without spending too much time and money.
 Coffee shop owners along with bar and restaurant owners will find portable stages to be a great solution when they want to add live music performance to their venues, without having to make permanent changes to the venue itself.